tomjoht/tomjoht.github.io/_restapicourse/docapis_curl_with_petstore.md

     {{note}} Use unique numbers and names that others aren't likely to also use.{{end}}

-3. Save the file in this directory: `Users/{your username}`.
+3. Save the file in this directory: `Users/YOURUSERNAME`.
 4. In your Terminal, browse to the directory where you saved the mypet.json file.
-(Usually the default directory is `Users/{your username}` &mdash; hence the previous step.)
+(Usually the default directory is `Users/YOURUSERNAME` &mdash; hence the previous step.)

     If you've never browsed directories using the command line, note these essential commands: